Raghad-qassim/Reading-notes/201/read1.md

 6-Line Breaks & Horizontal Rules

-<br/> the browser will automatically show each new paragraph or heading on a new line
+br: the browser will automatically show each new paragraph or heading on a new line

-<hr/>To create a break between themes
+hr :To create a break between themes

 **Visual Editors & Their Code views**